 Planning a trip to London

 With so much to do and see, we know that planning a trip to London can sometimes feel overwhelming.
-From choosing hotels and accommodation to deciding which attractions and neighbourhoods to visit, these are the questions we always get asked from travelers, and hopefully our answers will help you plan your trip!
+From planning how many days to spend in London to choosing hotels and accommodation, as well as deciding which attractions and neighbourhoods to visit, these are the questions we always get asked from travelers, and hopefully our answers will help you plan your trip!

 There’s so much to see- where do I start?